DonTseTse/bash_commons/string_handling.md

 	<tr>    <td align="center"><code>$2</code></td><td>test type, see table above; can be inverted with a leading <em>!</em>, f.ex. <em>!integer</em></td></tr>
 	<tr><td rowspan="5"><b>Status</b></td>
                 <td align="center"><em>0</em></td><td>the test was executed and succeeded</td></tr>
-        <tr>    <td align="center"><em>1</em></td><td><code>the test was executed, but failed</td></tr>
+        <tr>    <td align="center"><em>1</em></td><td>the test was executed, but failed</td></tr>
         <tr>    <td align="center"><em>2</em></td><td><code>$1</code> is empty</td></tr>
         <tr>    <td align="center"><em>3</em></td><td><code>$2</code> is empty</td></tr>
         <tr>    <td align="center"><em>4</em></td><td><code>$2</code> is unknown</td></tr>
 </table>

 ### get_string_bytelength()
 Gives the byte length of `$1`.
-Characters which are part of ASCII set are encoded on 1 byte, hence, for strings which contain only
+Characters which are part of the ASCII set are encoded on 1 byte, hence, for strings which contain only
-ASCII characters, the bytelength is also the string length.
-Characters from other sets like f.ex. é, à, å, etc. require 2 or more bytes - strings which contain such characters have a higher bytelength than string length
+ASCII characters, the byte length is also the string length.
+Characters from other sets like f.ex. é, à, å, etc. require 2 or more bytes and lead to higher bytelength than string length.
+Uses the *C* locale internally.
 <table>
 	<tr><td><b>Param.</b></td><td align="center"><code>$1</code></td><td width="90%">string to get the bytelength of</td></tr>
 	<tr><td><b>Pipes</b></td><td align="center"><code>stdout</code></td><td>the bytelength of <code>$1</code></td></tr>